anchpop/wise_mans_haskell/book.md

                                     "Could they be exits?"])
                              (StoryChoice [Choice "Probably not, better to sit here and wait for someone to find me."
 StoryEnd, Choice "Hmm...
 I'll go explore the possible exit on my right."
-StoryEnd, Choice "I have a good feeling about light to my left" StoryEnd])
+StoryEnd, Choice "I have a good feeling about the light to my left" StoryEnd])
 ```

 We define `story`, and then call `tellAdventure` on it.
 If you try and extend the definition of `story`, be careful to mind your indentation!
 Haskell can be picky!marginnote(Fortunately, this pickiness tends to make sure your programs are aesthetically pleasing.).
 This story is very simple - it displays a message, then offers 3 choices, all of which end the story.
 If you want, you can change `StoryEnd` to some other value of type `Adventure`, like a `StoryMessage` or another `StoryChoice`.